pretix/pretix-docs/docs/guides/integrations/hubspot.md

 ## General usage

-This section explains:

- - how to enable the HubSpot plugin
- - how to set up the connection between your pretix account and your HubSpot account
+This section explains how to enable the HubSpot plugin and how to set up the connection between your pretix account and your HubSpot account
- - how to create a custom property in HubSpot for mapping exports

-These three steps are necessary before you can export any data from pretix to HubSpot.
+These steps are necessary before you can export any data from pretix to HubSpot.

 ### Enabling the plugin